 Group

-Note 2023 2022
+Note 2024 2023

 \$'000 \$'000

 Movement in allowance accounts:

-At 1 January - -
+At 1 January -

-Charge for the year 8 (5,327) (4,033)
+Charge for the year 8 (4,266) (5,327)

-Written off 5,327 4,033
+Written off 4,266 5,327

-At 31 December -
+At 31 December

--

 When a customer default occurs, the Group has no reasonable expectation of recovering the interest receivable and therefore, the Group writes off the interest receivable portion of the financial assets.
-However, this loss is expected to be recoverable when the forfeited pledges are subsequently sold to customers under the Group's retailing and trading of jewellery and branded merchandise business segment (Note 29).
+However, this loss is expected to be recoverable when the forfeited pledges are subsequently sold to customers under the Group's retail business segment (Note 29).

-20. Due from subsidiaries (non-trade) Due from immediate holding company (non-trade) Due from related companies (non-trade)
+20. Due from subsidiaries (non-trade) Due from related companies (non-trade) Due to immediate holding company (non-trade) Due to related companies (non-trade)